This site began as a 2013, to document my research into machine knitting. It was the start of a significant shift in my practise an an artist.

-– collating and sharing research on field of artists working with knitting / digital
+- collate and share research on field of artists working with knitting / digital

-– working with the knitting group to document our own practice and discussion around – digital / textiles, creating tutorials for techniques
+- work with the NEPHRA knitting group to document our own practice and discussion around – digital / textiles, creating tutorials for techniques

-– creation of a large-scale knitted banner for the 8 Hour Day movement – PUNCHCARD ECONOMY, for exhibition at FACT Liverpool in December 2013
+- create of a large-scale knitted banner for the 8 Hour Day movement – PUNCHCARD ECONOMY, for exhibition at FACT Liverpool in December 2013

-– development and proof of concept of knitted animations – approaches to moving image textiles
+- develop proof of concepts for knitted animations and explore new approaches to making moving image textiles

-For more about me and work, visit my website – www.smeech.co.uk
+In the meantime, you can read more about me and work, visit my website – http://portfolio.smeech.co.uk

-This project is kindly supported by the Arts Council of England.
+This project was kindly supported by the Arts Council of England.